 'Than who is?'
 I ask, genuinely confused.

 'Please, you are much prettier than her.' he says.
 But he says it in the way that friends do.
 You know, when you tell your girl friends that they're pretty.

 'Sure!'
 I say, raising my eyebrow.

 'I'm being serious!'
 He says, raising his hands innocently.
 He leans forward on his elbows for a second, opening his mouth slightly and looking like he was thinking of doing something.
 But then he lays back down.
 'The rest of them were ok, though.
 The little one with the short hair, she's cute.'

 'I remember you telling me about her.
 She's the one who does calisthenics, right?'
-He says, sitting up to get off my bed.
+He says, turning his head toward me.

 'Yeah.'
 I say, blinking.
 I didn't think he would remember.